ipstack-dev/lorawan/README.md

 where the configuration file "dev.cfg" includes the same device values (devEui, appEui, etc.) configured in the TTN console.

-The device type should be one of the supported types (CountDevice, CurrentTimeDevice, DataDevice, FileDevice, DraginoLHT65, DraginoLSE01), or a new implemented device type.
+The device type should be one of the supported types (Counter, CurrentTime, Data, FileData, DraginoLHT65, DraginoLSE01), or a new implemented device type.
 In the latter case the complete class name must be used as device type.
 For example:
 ```java
 com.example.lorawan.device.MyNewDevice
 ```